-Table 3.3.
+Table 4.3.
 User Operations - Create Snapshots

-Parameter name Description path The path of the snapshottable directory. snapshotN a The snapshot name, which is an optional argument.
-When it is omitted, a default name is generated using a timestamp with the format " 's 'yyyyMMdd-HHmmss.SSS", e.g. "s20130412-151029.033".
+Parameter name Description path The path of the snapshottable directory. aThe snapshot name, which is an optional argument.
+When it is omitted, a default name is generated using a timestamp with the format "'s'yyyyMMdd-HHmmss.SSS", e.g. "s20130412-151029.033".